-2,222,222 shares of common stock.
+Common stock offered by us 3,450,000 shares of common stock.

-We have granted the underwriters an option for a period of up to 30 days from the date of this prospectus supplement to purchase up to 333,333 additional shares of common stock at the public offering price less the underwriting discounts and commissions.
+Option to purchase additional shares We have granted the underwriters an option for a period of up to 30 days from the date of this prospectus supplement to purchase up to 517,500 additional shares of common stock at the public offering price less the underwriting discounts and commissions.

-\$4.50 per share of common stock.
+Offering price \$7.25 per share of common stock.

-14,790,785 shares (or 15,124,118 shares if the underwriters exercise in full their option to purchase additional shares).
+Common stock to be outstanding after this offering 18,600,176 shares (or 19,117,676 shares if the underwriters exercise in full their option to purchase additional shares).

-We intend to use the net proceeds from this offering, together with our existing cash resources, for the continued development of ADX-102 and other product candidates, including further clinical testing of ADX-102, and other general corporate purposes.
+Use of Proceeds We intend to use the net proceeds from this offering, together with our existing cash resources, for the continued development of ADX-102 and our other product candidates, including a Phase 3 clinical trial of topical ocular ADX-102 in noninfectious anterior uveitis, a planned Phase 3 clinical trial of topical ocular ADX-102 in allergic conjunctivitis, a planned Phase 2b clinical trial of topical ocular ADX-102 in dry eye disease, a planned Phase 3 clinical trial of topical dermatologic ADX-102 in SLS, a planned Phase 1 clinical trial of systemically administered ADX-102 or another product candidate, and one or more planned Phase 2a clinical trials of ADX-102 or another product candidate in SLS, SSADH Deficiency, or systemic inflammation, debt maintenance, working capital and other general corporate purposes.
 We may also use a portion of the net proceeds to acquire or invest in businesses, products or technologies that we believe are complementary to our own.
 See the section titled "Use of Proceeds."

-You should read the "Risk Factors" section of this prospectus supplement and in the documents incorporated by reference in this prospectus supplement for a discussion of factors to consider before deciding to purchase shares of our common stock.
+Risk Factors You should read the "Risk Factors" section of this prospectus supplement and in the documents incorporated by reference in this prospectus supplement for a discussion of factors to consider before deciding to purchase shares of our common stock.